dmbarbour/glas/docs/GlasCLI.md

 I could extend application macros with access to environment variables.
 However, I'm uncertain that I want to encourage use of the environment for interpreting the command line 'language'.
 Additionally, most use of the OS layer env is hindered without also having access to read files and other features.

 For now, decided to treat application macros a lightweight extension to language modules for command line arguments.
 This ensures that anything we express via command line can also be easily abstracted within a new module and shared with other users, which is a convenient property.

+### Applications Objects

+I've been contemplating a more object-based application model.
+The basic application program can roughly be viewed as a class where 'init' is the constructor and 'step' is the only method after construction.
+But we might envision an alternative model where there are multiple methods - methods to render GUI views, publish services, subscribe to resources, receive user events, advance through time, etc..

+The benefit of having many methods is that we can more precisely control the effects API for each method.
+For example, we could guarantee that rendering views does not modify application state, or that active views are visible only in an idempotent manner.
+I'm not in a hurry to directly support this at the glas command line executable.
+It would be wiser to first explore it using an adapter, compiling to the simpler 'prog' or 'proc' application models.